Bathers Interior (2023)

 4K video, color, sound; 5min 0sec

 Bathers Interior is a short film exploring the racial and sexual valences of Asian/American desire and assimilation.
-The film reproduces a minor scene in the 1964 psychological drama, Woman in the Dunes / Suna no Onna, directed by Hiroshi Teshigahara during the Japanese New Wave.
-The film features a protagonist (the eponymous “woman in the dunes”) intimately hand-bathing her captive companion.
+The film reproduces a minor scene in the 1964 psychological drama, Woman in the Dunes, directed by Hiroshi Teshigahara during the Japanese New Wave.
+Teshigahara's original scene features the eponymous “woman in the dunes” intimately hand-bathing her captive companion.
 Shot at close range, the scene is one of several sexually-charged moments between the two protagonists, but it is the only one that introduces the visual language of “bathing.”

 Performers: Edric Young and Anna Takayo Walden